 Salzburg: Creativity, Media & Global Change

-*Students should arrange to depart the US on July 18 to arrive in Salzburg on the morning of July 19.
+*Students should arrange to arrive in Salzburg on the morning of the program start date.

 The Salzburg: Creativity, Media & Global Change Program invites speakers from literature, business, the arts, education, journalism, law, entertainment and advocacy groups to engage students from different cultures and institutions in hopes of promoting cross-cultural awareness and gaining an understanding of global media systems and their influence on global networks and digital culture.
 Together, students will debate and examine the effect of media, digital culture and new technology on global issues and themes.
 Emerson’s Engagement Lab supports this program.
 Emerson students selected to participate in this program will study in Salzburg, Austria along with 75 other students and faculty from a broad range of universities located around the world.